-This Continuing Disclosure Undertaking Agreement ("Agreement") made and entered into as of the 14th day of June, 2022 by and between the Board of Education of Taylor County, Kentucky School District ("Board"); the Taylor County School District Finance Corporation, an agency and instrumentality of the Board ("Corporation") and the Registered and Beneficial Owners of the Bonds hereinafter identified as third party beneficiaries to this Agreement.
+This Continuing Disclosure Undertaking Agreement ("Agreement") made and entered into as of June 28, 2023, by and between the Board of Education of Taylor County, Kentucky ("Board"); the Taylor County School District Finance Corporation, an agency and instrumentality of the Board ("Corporation") and the Registered and Beneficial Owners of the Bonds hereinafter identified as third-party beneficiaries to this Agreement.
 For the purposes of this Agreement "Beneficial Owner" means the person or entity treated as the owner of the Bonds for federal income tax purposes and "Registered Owner" means the person or entity named on the registration books of the bond registrar.